-1. Employ strategies of problem-solving to make predictions and determine the likelihood of an event.

-2. Develop integer operation rules from concrete experiences.

-3. Explore the coordinate graph system.
+- 1. Employ strategies of problem-solving to make predictions and determine the likelihood of an event. - 2.
+Develop integer concepts from concrete experiences. - 3.
+Develop rules for integer addition and subtraction from concrete experience. - 4.
+Develop rules for integer multiplication and division from analyzing patterns. - 5.
+Explore the coordinate graph system.